brianrogers/ExperienceCamera/README.md

 ExperienceCamera
 ================

 ExperienceCamera is a sample app for the TinCanAPI/ExperienceAPI.
 I wrote this while on vacation in Orlando to be able to record my visual experiences using the TinCanAPI/ExperienceAPI.
+I wanted to share this sample code with anyone who wanted to do something similar and to promote the TinCanAPI/ExperienceAPI by creating another tool to create more statement data.

 ##Getting Started